Tax Disputes Sample Clauses

 AutoNDA by SimpleDocs

 Tax Disputes.
-The parties will endeavor to resolve in an amicable manner all disputes arising in connection with this Agreement.
-The parties shall negotiate in good faith to resolve any Tax Dispute for not less than 45 days.
-Upon written notice of either party after 45 days, the matter will be referred to a Tax Advisor acceptable to both parties.
+The Parties will endeavor, and will cause their respective Affiliates to endeavor, to resolve in an amicable manner all disputes arising in connection with this Agreement.
+The Parties shall negotiate in good faith to resolve any Tax Dispute for not less than 45 days.
+Upon written notice of either Party after 45 days, the matter will be referred to a Tax Advisor acceptable to both Parties.
 The Tax Advisor may, in its discretion, obtain the services of any third-party necessary to assist it in resolving the dispute.
-The Tax Advisor shall provide written notice to the Companies of its resolution of the dispute as soon as practicable, but in any event no later than 45 days after its acceptance of the matter for resolution.
-Any such resolution by the Tax Advisor will be binding on the parties and the parties shall take, or cause to be taken, any action necessary to implement the resolution.
-All fees and expenses of the Tax Advisor shall be shared equally by EHI, on the one hand, and ALC, on the other hand.
-If, having determined that the dispute must be referred to a Tax Advisor, after 45 days the parties are unable to find a Tax Advisor willing to adjudicate the dispute in question and whom the parties in good faith find acceptable, then the dispute will be resolved pursuant to the procedures described in Section 7.11 of the Separation Agreement; provided, however, that only an arbitrator that qualifies as a Tax Advisor shall be selected.
+The Tax Advisor shall furnish written notice to the Parties of its resolution of the dispute as soon as practicable, but in any event no later than 45 days after its acceptance of the matter for resolution.
+Any such resolution by the Tax Advisor will be binding on the Parties and the Parties shall take, or cause to be taken, any action necessary to implement the resolution.
+All fees and expenses of the Tax Advisor shall be shared equally by ADP, on the one hand, and Dealer, on the other hand.
+If, having determined that the dispute must be referred to a Tax Advisor, after 45 days the Parties are unable to find a Tax Advisor willing to adjudicate the dispute in question and whom the Parties in good faith find acceptable, then the dispute will be submitted for arbitration to the American Arbitrators Association, provided, however, that only an arbitrator that qualifies as a Tax Advisor shall be selected.

 Tax Disputes.
 Notwithstanding Section 7.06, this Section 6.04 shall govern the resolution of any dispute arising between the Parties in connection with this Agreement, other than a dispute (i) relating to liability for Transaction Taxes or (ii) in which the amount of liability in dispute exceeds $20 million (a “Tax Dispute”).
 The Parties shall negotiate in good faith to resolve any Tax Dispute for 30 calendar days (unless earlier resolved).
 Upon notice of either Party after 30 calendar days, the matter will be referred to an Accounting Firm acceptable to both Parties.
 The Accounting Firm may, in its discretion, obtain the services of any third party necessary to assist it in resolving the Tax Dispute.
 The Parties shall instruct the Accounting Firm to furnish notice to each Party of its resolution of the Tax Dispute as soon as practicable, but in any event no later than 40 calendar days after its acceptance of the matter for resolution.
 Any such resolution by the Accounting Firm will be binding on the Parties and the Parties shall take, or cause to be taken, any action necessary to implement the resolution.
 All fees and expenses of the Accounting Firm shall be shared equally by the Parties.
 If, having determined that a Tax Dispute must be referred to an Accounting Firm, after 30 calendar days the Parties are unable to find an Accounting Firm willing to adjudicate the Tax Dispute in question and that the Parties in good faith find acceptable, then this Section 6.04 shall cease to apply to that Tax Dispute and such Tax Dispute shall be subject to Section 7.06.